50+ Bollywood Farewell Songs In Hindi

 Director: Sunder Dar

-One of the staples of every school, and college farewell, this song is from 1976 Bollywood Thriller starring Vishal Anand and Simi Garewal.
+One of the staples of every school and college farewell, this song is from the 1976 Bollywood thriller starring Vishal Anand and Simi Garewal.
 Praised for the music and soundtrack by Bappi Lahiri, especially the titular Chalte Chalte by Kishore Kumar.

 2. Purani Jeans (पुराणी जीन्स)